Spectiv (SIG) Price Hits $0.0001 on Top Exchanges

-Spectiv (CURRENCY:SIG) traded 3.7% higher against the U.S. dollar during the one day period ending at 21:00 PM E.T. on June 13th.
-One Spectiv coin can currently be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Spectiv has a market capitalization of $30,342.61 and $18.00 worth of Spectiv was traded on exchanges in the last 24 hours.
-Over the last seven days, Spectiv has traded 10.5% lower against the U.S. dollar.
+Spectiv (CURRENCY:SIG) traded up 3.7% against the dollar during the 24-hour period ending at 19:00 PM Eastern on June 14th.
+Spectiv has a total market cap of $30,342.61 and $18.00 worth of Spectiv was traded on exchanges in the last 24 hours.
+During the last week, Spectiv has traded down 10.5% against the dollar.
+One Spectiv coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.